-Avoid being a Know-it-All and assuming. - If I had assumed the car included a family of weird bums, I would not have stopped.
+Avoid being a Know-it-All and assuming first. - If I had assumed the car included a family of weird bums, I would not have stopped.

-These six points can help you start your own success checklist.
-Whether it is about sales, success, happiness or job satisfaction that you are looking for…
+These six points may help you start your own success checklist whether it is for sales, happiness, relationships, career or job satisfaction that you are looking for…

 Whether at an event or meeting, there is a high likelihood that you will meet people such as those I met during the unhappy incident in Nevada who were committed and amazing.
 They are the right people to connect and build success with.
 Watch for them.
 They may be closer than you realize.